Songwriting inspiration comes in abundance on some days but seems to dry up completely on others.

-All this led to a state of flow where I just grabbed my guitar and a notepad, and wrote the whole song in one go.
+All this led to a state of flow where I just grabbed my guitar and a notepad and composed the whole song in one go.

 Mind you, the songs that come out while you’re in such an emotional state will not always be good.
 I’ve written quite a few songs while I was “in state” which I found to ridiculous when I was out of the state.

-But by training myself to get in state and writing songs, I started writing many more songs, many of which I liked, some of which I’ve performed or recorded.
+But by training myself to get in state and writing songs, I started writing many more songs than I used to, many of which I liked, some of which I’ve performed or recorded.

 Even more important, I was spending time honing my songwriting skills rather than waiting for the inspiration to come.

-Not only that, but by practice I could get in state more easily until it came to a point where I could get in whatever state I wanted nearly all the time.
+Not only that but by practice, I could get in the state more easily until it came to a point where I could get in whatever state I wanted nearly all the time.
 The only exception was at times when I was already in another highly intense emotional state.